liuruiyang98/Jittor-MLP/README.md

 # Jittor-MLP
-Unofficial Implementation of MLP-Mixer, gMLP, resMLP, Vision Permutator, S2MLPv2, ConvMLP, ConvMixer in Jittor.
+Unofficial Implementation of MLP-Mixer, gMLP, resMLP, Vision Permutator, S2MLPv2, RaftMLP, ConvMLP, ConvMixer in Jittor and PyTorch.

+### What's New

+---

+**Rearrange, Reduce** in [einops](https://github.com/arogozhnikov/einops) for Jittor is support !
+Easier to convert Transformer-based and MLP-based models from PyTorch to Jittor!

+* from .einops\_my.layers.jittor import Rearrange, Reduce (shown in ./models\_jittor/raft\_mlp.py)

+### Models

+---

 * Jittor and Pytorch implementaion of [MLP-Mixer: An all-MLP Architecture for Vision](https://arxiv.org/pdf/2105.01601.pdf).